-Groups that are new to the Five Sketches™ design process may need help to boost their confidence.
-That’s because people mistakenly believe that sketching has to be artistic and beautiful.
+Groups of participants that are new to the Five Sketches™ design process may need help to boost their confidence.
+That’s because people mistakenly believe sketching has to be artistic and beautiful.
 In fact, it’s the opposite.
-Sketching is merely to communicate ideas—lots of ideas, in our case.
+Sketches are merely meant to communicate ideas—lots of ideas, in our case.
 Sketching is not about the quality or fidelity of the image, because higher fidelity means it took more effort, and people get attached to that effort, even when the idea isn’t so great.

 Rationally, would you want to keep a mediocre idea simply because it took a long time to sketch?
 Or would you rather have a dozen rough ideas to choose from, so you could pick and choose the best parts and mash them together, into something better?